-The Dairy Farm Monitor Project is a comprehensive financial and production analysis using 75 Victorian dairy farms spread evenly across three dairy regions – south western Victoria, Gippsland and northern Victoria.
+The Dairy Farm Monitor Project is a comprehensive financial and production analysis using 75 Victorian dairy farms spread evenly across 3 dairy regions:

-Now in its 13th year, the project is a joint initiative between Agriculture Victoria and Dairy Australia.
+Now in its thirteenth year, the project is a joint initiative between Agriculture Victoria and Dairy Australia.

 Farmers can track their performance and identify areas of improvement in their own businesses by applying the whole farm analysis method used by the Dairy Farm Monitor Project.

-The results and trends reported need to be interpreted carefully as participant farms may not be representative of the industry or region and participant farms differ every year.
+The results and trends reported need to be interpreted carefully as participant farms might not be representative of the industry or region and participant farms differ every year.

-It was a challenging year for the Victorian dairy industry in 2018–19 with mixed performance across the regions.
+It was a challenging year for the Victorian dairy industry in 2018 to 2019 with mixed performance across the regions.

 Profit was constrained by continued dry seasonal conditions and high input costs, particularly in irrigation water, grain and fodder.